awwaiid/thelackthereof/Openmoko.md

 CPAN took a reallllyyyyyy long time to run... something about building up some list of something or other.
 But then it went much faster.
 The machine (I'm increasingly thinking of this as just-another-machine) crawled to a near standstill that I was only barely convinced it wasn't stuck.

 But then...
 ROCK ON! [[Coro]] works, and thus [[Continuity]] works!

-== Misc ==
-The screen is 16bit color, so when you display full color images it downsamples it without dithering.
-For actual images this is fine, but for fancy graphics with gradients this is sometimes noticeable.
-You can do "convert -treedepth 5 -colors 1000 -dither infile.png outfile.png" to drop the number of colors in an image.
-The 1000 is just an example, you should get it as high as you can such that the image still looks good.

 == TODO ==
 * http://www.tinymail.org/trac/tmut - mail reader